 The symptoms of colon cancer may include:

-It should be noted that symptoms often vary depending on the cancer’s size and location in your large intestine and as such, diagnosing colon cancer can be problematic.
+It should be noted that symptoms often vary depending on cancer’s size and location in your large intestine, and as such, diagnosing colon cancer can be problematic.

 What are the Risk Factors for Colon Cancer?